-I’d like to call myself a digital nomad but I’m not there just yet.
-I love travelling and have always wanted to be able to travel long term.
-It has led to some of the greatest experiences in my life and it also led me to the love of my life (we met in Sydney waaaay back when we were young’uns!).
+I love to travel the world and have always wanted to be able to travel long term.
+It has lead to some of the greatest experiences in my life and it also lead me to the love of my life.
 My goal is to continue to see as much of the world as I can - places I’ve dreamed of going to, places I’ve fantasied about living in, not to mention the thousands of people to meet and all the gorgeous food to taste.
 When we both worked in HI-Jasper I remember reading the Hosteling International mission during training and it struck a chord with me.
 It’s a hundred years old but it’ll always remain relevant and I think it sums up why people should try to travel as much as they can:

 “To promote the education of all young people of all nations…by encouraging in them a greater knowledge, love and care of the countryside and an appreciation of the cultural values of towns and